briandfoy/briandfoy.github.io/_posts/2021-04-03-neil-degrasse-tyson-obscures-the-truth-again.md

 There's another theory that doesn't require dark matter fairy dust to explain what's going on: Modified Newton Dynamics.
 This article isn't about that though.

-Even if I concede that there is no dark matter, there's another major point that doesn't depend on baryonic scarity.
+Even if I concede that there is no dark matter, there's another major point that doesn't depend on baryonic scarcity.

 ## Oxygen is rare